fprime-community/fprime-tutorial-math-component/docs/defining-types.md

 ## Adding to the Build

-To specify how `MathTypes.fpp` should build with the project, you need to make two modifications to the MathProject.
+To specify how `MathTypes.fpp` should build with the project, you need to make two modifications to the MathProject:

 1. Create and edit `CMakeLists.txt` in `Types` to include `MathTypes.fpp` into the build.